How to Make Capicola at Home

 Here is how UMAi Dry® works for creating charcuterie:

-5. Weigh the meat and make note of both this Start Weight and the calculated Target weight on the label included with your UMAi Dry® casings.
+5. Weigh the meat and make note of both the start weight and the calculated target weight on the label included with your UMAi Dry® casings.
 Your target weight loss is 35-40% of the original weight.
 Place on an open wire rack in your fridge for 6-8 weeks.

 6. Within 6-8 weeks, the meat will darken and harden.
 When you reach the target weight, it is helpful to vacuum seal the finished product for several days to allow the moisture to equalize throughout the whole piece.

 7. UMAi Dry® will have helped you transform a simple cut of fresh pork, beef, duck or venison into delectable meat craft.
 Slice paper thin, and get ready to be impressed.